 I think kids will love the Kosasa 210.
 I think micro fishermen will love it (it weighs so much less than the 12' crappie poles some sites recommend and is much more convenient to throw in a day pack).
 For anglers who target smaller fish, it is soft enough that "a two inch bluegill seems like a whale" as the guy who bought two of them told me.

 I know some guys will buy it for tenkara fishing in very tight streams.
 If they expect the light, crisp action of a small graphite rod they'll hate it.
-If they prefer the slow action of a glass rod (which, after all, is what the Shimotsuke Kosasa is) they may love it.
+If they prefer the slow action of a glass rod (which, after all, is what the Shimotsuke Kosasa is) they might like it.
 As Dan H said, slow down the cast.
-You still need a little wrist flick at the end to load the rod tip, and I would use 3.5 line, but it's just not too bad for a $32 rod!
+You still need a little wrist flick at the end to load the rod tip, and I would use 3.5 line, but it's just not too bad for a $35 rod!

 I think parents and grandparents who are looking for a very inexpensive way to introduce their kids or grandkids to fishing will love it.
 As the guy who got some from his son in Japan told me "It is not a toy."

 That's true.
 It isn't a toy, but it also isn't a quality rod (despite what is says).
 I would much rather that TenkaraBum.com was known for high quality rods than for cheap rods.

 The least expensive rod I carry is the Shimotsuke Tenkara Gen 240, which is $70.
 It is not a high quality rod either, but it fills a niche at the 240 length a bit better than any other rod I know of.
 I'll stock it until I find a better rod at that length.